EPFL-LGG/UmbrellaMesh_release_v1/README.md

 ## About

-This repository contains the source code and data for paper Umbrella Meshes: Elastic Mechanisms for Freeform Shape Deployment, published at SIGGRAPH 2022.
+This repository contains the source code and data for the paper Umbrella Meshes: Elastic Mechanisms for Freeform Shape Deployment, published at SIGGRAPH 2022.

 **Note**: major refactoring is in progress!
-Please stay tune for updated versions in Fall 2022!
+Please stay tuned for updated versions in Fall 2022!

 ![Build status](https://github.com/EPFL-LGG/UmbrellaMesh_release_v1/actions/workflows/autotests.yml/badge.svg)